Calloselasma: Venom

 This species has a reputation for being bad-tempered and quick to strike.
 In northern Malaysia it is responsible for some 700 incidents of snakebite annually with a mortality rate of about 2 percent.
 Remarkably sedentary, it has often been found in the same spot several hours after an incident involving humans.
 Its venom causes severe pain and local swelling and sometimes tissue necrosis, but deaths are not common.
 Many victims are left with dysfunctional or amputated limbs due to the lack of antivenom and early treatment.
 In a 2005 study of 225 Malayan pit viper (Calloselasma rhodostoma) bites in Thailand, most victims had mild to moderate symptoms, but 27 of 145 patients (18.6%) developed permanently swollen limbs.
 There were only two deaths (related to intracerebral hemorrhage) and no amputations.
 The antivenin manufactured in Thailand seemed effective in reversing the blood clotting caused by the venom.
 Most patients remained stable and did not require antivenin.
 The authors suggested that victims not use traditional healers and avoid overuse of tourniquets.
 In a prospective phase of the study, bites occurred throughout the year but mostly early in the monsoon season (May and June).

 The venom acts, at least in part, by binding to and activating the C-type lectin domain family 1 member B protein (also termed the CLEC1B or CLEC2 protein) on platelets.
 PDPN is a protein in humans that also binds to CLEC18 and like Calloselasma venom causes extensive thromboses reactions.
+Rhodocytin from the venom activates platelets and thrombus formation.